John McClane: Die Hard 2

-Loaded Weapon 1

-In Loaded Weapon 1, Bruce Willis has a cameo appearance as John McClane himself, living in a trailer.
-In the scene in which the character appears, a helicopter flies to what the pilot believes is the beach trailer home of the film's protagonist, Jack Colt (portrayed by Emilio Estevez), and peppers it with bullets, causing it to explode.
-Instead of it being Estevez crawling out of the wreckage, it turns out to be John McClane himself, wearing a grubby vest and waving the white flag.
-The gunman asks sheepishly whether or not he has the right address of 1014 Pacific Coast Highway, with McClane replying, "No!
-This is 814 Pacific Coast Highway!" and helpfully pointing them in the right direction; McClane then receives an apology from the pilot for the mistake, where he waves them off, "Yeah!
-No problem!...No problem!" and assesses the damages.

 Die Hard with a Vengeance

-In Die Hard with a Vengeance, McClane has returned to New York City, continuing his work as a Lieutenant with the NYPD.
-He is separated from his wife, suspended from the police force (although what he did to get suspended is unknown, it is implied to be due to his alcoholism), and has become a borderline alcoholic.
+In Die Hard with a Vengeance, McClane has returned to New York City and the NYPD, retaining his rank of Lieutenant.
+He is separated from his wife and suspended from the police force; probably due to alcoholism.
 At the beginning of the film, an unidentified terrorist known only by the name "Simon" (Jeremy Irons) has detonated at least one bomb in the city and threatens to detonate others unless McClane undertakes to solve a series of challenges and riddles modeled after the children's game Simon says.

 A shopkeeper from Harlem, Zeus Carver (Samuel L. Jackson), saves McClane during the first challenge and is forced to further accompany McClane at Simon's request.

 After attempting to solve and complete several riddles and challenges, the FBI finally reveal to McClane that "Simon" is Simon Peter Gruber, the brother of Hans Gruber (the antagonist of the first film).
 It is assumed by the FBI that at least part of Simon's motive involves seeking revenge against McClane for his brother's death.
 Like Hans, Simon is determined to use acts of terror as a smokescreen to perpetrate thievery.
 Using a fake bomb threat concerning New York City area schools, Simon draws nearly all of the city's police force away from his target: New York's Federal Reserve.
 While the police frantically search local schools to locate the alleged bomb, Simon raids the gold bullion held in the underground vault of the Reserve and flees towards the Canada–US border.

 With the help of Carver, McClane tracks Simon near the border.
 McClane kills Simon by shooting a power line which collapses into the blades of Simon's helicopter.